justinjaywang/portfolio/source/_posts/90s-ipsum.md

 <span class="lead-in">Though it's gotten its fair share of criticism</span>, [lorem ipsum](http://en.wikipedia.org/wiki/Lorem_ipsum) text is still helpful to designers and developers in many instances.
 Where do you go when you need filler text in a pinch?

 There are a [ton](http://ipsum-generators.com/) of ipsum generators out there, and for good reason—they're fun, and relatively easy to make.
-But for all their creativity, few websites make it easy to copy text to your clipboard. `⌘`+`A` selects a bunch of crap you don't need.
-And since the text often runs longer than the page height, you're forced to manually highlight the text and scroll down while continuing to hold the selection.
+But for all their creativity, few websites actually make it easy for you to copy text to your clipboard. `⌘`+`A` selects stuff you don't need.
+Since the text often runs longer than the page height, you're then forced to manually highlight the text and scroll down while continuing to hold down the selection.

-I created 90s Ipsum (with PHP, fittingly), wanting a better (and better looking) ipsum tool.
+I created 90s Ipsum wanting a better (and better looking) ipsum tool.
 In version 1, I utilized the [ZeroClipboard](http://zeroclipboard.org/) JavaScript library to achieve "click to copy" functionality: you can click anywhere in the text and the paragraphs are copied to your clipboard.

 <img class="wide bordered rounded" src="v1.png" alt="&ldquo;Click to copy&rdquo; functionality in version 1">